sebadob/rauthy/dev_notes.md

 ## Stage 2 - features - do before v1.0.0

-- oauth2 device auth flow for IoT and embedded devices
 - add `at_hash` claim to the ID token
 - update the book with all the new features
 - handle `offline_access` properly again - either decide to fully remove or support it everywhere